Our veterinarians recommend routine dental care for all pets. Proper dental care will increase your pet’s quality of life.

 What to expect on the day of a dental cleaning

 Before you come: All dental procedures are performed under general anesthesia.
-Because anesthesia may cause nausea, we request all pets be fasted for at least 12 hours prior to drop-off.
+Because anesthesia may cause nausea, all pets must be fasted for at least 12 hours prior to drop-off.
 If your pet is over the age of seven, the doctor will recommend performing blood work within three months of your pet undergoing anesthesia.
 All blood work must be drawn and reviewed prior to scheduling your pet’s appointment.

-Drop-off and pickup: We ask that owners drop-off their pets for dental (or surgical) procedures at 8am and pickup between 5 and 6pm.
-A technician will always go over after-care instructions at pickup.
+Drop-off and pickup: We ask that owners drop-off their pets for dental (or surgical) procedures at between 7:30 and 8 AM.
+You will be given an ETA for pick-up by your doctor.
 For our patients’ safety, we place an I.V.
 Catheter during all sedated procedures, so be aware that your pet will go home with a small shaved spot on his or her leg.
 We also perform a complimentary nail trim with all anesthetized procedures (unless requested otherwise).

 The procedure: After being dropped-off for a dental cleaning, a doctor physically examines your pet to ensure s/he is safe to undergo anesthesia.
 Throughout the entire procedure a technician monitors and records your pet’s vital signs.
 After your pet is fully anesthetized, the doctor evaluates the entire oral cavity including: teeth, gums, tongue and throat.
 Then, radiographic images (X-Rays) may be taken of your pet’s oral cavity to further assess the teeth for fractures or periodontal disease.
-Dental radiographs may also reveal subgingival (under the gums) foreign objects, abscess, bone loss, cysts and tumors, and may help the doctor assess if a tooth should be extracted or saved.
+Dental radiographs may also reveal subgingival (under the gums) foreign objects, abscess, bone loss, cysts and tumors, and help the doctor assess if a tooth should be extracted or saved.

+As mentioned above, If the x-ray reveals tooth decay that warrants extraction, the doctor will give you a call with an updated plan and procedure estimate.
 If a tooth is extracted, your pet will likely need to eat soft food for a few days, and may go home with pain medication and/or a cone.
 A technician will go over after-care instructions at pickup.
 In some cases, our doctors may refer your pet to a dental specialist.
-Also, we will call the next day to check on your pet following the procedure, to answer any questions or concerns.
+We will also call the next day to check on your pet following the procedure to answer any questions or concerns.